-I guess that the most of the people think that the city walls that make Lucca famous all over the world were of medieval origin, but I recently discovered, during a guided tour exploring the walls of Lucca and its underground, that this belief is partially wrong.
+I guess that most people think that the city walls that make Lucca famous all over the world were of medieval origin.
+But I recently discovered, during a guided tour exploring the walls of Lucca and its underground, that this belief is partially wrong.

-I have to thanks a friend of mine that suggested me to get this unusual tour created by Turislucca, a group of experienced authorized tour guides with a great knowledge of the town, that told me tons of interesting facts about the history of their birthplace.
-If a “must to do” in town is a bike ride along the wide and shady path of the fortification that surrounds the historical center, the majority of tourists don’t know that the main bastions hide ancient underground to discover.
+We have to thank a friend who suggested booking this unusual tour created by Turislucca.
+Turislucca is a group of experienced authorized tour guides with a great knowledge of the town.
+They know Lucca so much and they tell you tons of interesting facts about the history of their hometown.
+A must to do in town is a bike ride along the wide and shady path of the fortification that surrounds the old center Instead, the majority of tourists don’t know that the main bastions hide ancient underground and that you can discover them.

-Stories of castles, fortress, and knights always fascinated me that the idea to explore the underground of the walls of Lucca made me very excited.
+Stories of castles, fortresses, and knights always fascinated me.
+So the idea to explore the underground walls of Lucca made me very excited.

-We booked few days in advance because there are only two or three walking tours of the underground every month and so far, they are having a huge success.
-Anyway, we saw people buying the ticket on site the day of the visit, so have a try even if you decide at the very last minute.
-Mostly of the partecipants were Italians but the tour is available even in english.
+We booked the tour a few days in advance.
+There are only two or three walking tours of the underground every month and they usually have a huge success.
+Anyway, someone bought the ticket on-site the day of the visit.
+So give it a try even if you decide at the last minute.
+Most of the participants were Italians but the tour is available even in English.

 The meeting point of the tour is at the tourist office of Piazzale Verdi.
-Before the walk departs, they make small groups to make the visit more enjoyable and provide to all the visitors a useful map of the town showing how the town (and the walls with it) changed with the time.
+Before starting, they make small groups to make the visit more enjoyable.
+They also provide all the visitors with a useful map of the town showing how it changed with time.
+And the walls with it.
 After that, the tour into the history of Lucca and its wall begins.

 The walls of Lucca in brief

 Throughout its history, four different walls were built in Lucca.
-The Romans founded Lucca 2000 years ago, in the 180 BC, and they built the first fortification.
-It lasted until 1118 when Lucca became a Comune and a second set of walls was built integrating the Roman old ones.
-During 1300, Lucca became bigger and they needed to better enclose and defend the city from the enemies with the third set of walls.
+The Romans founded Lucca 2000 years ago, in 180 BC, and they built the first fortification.
+It lasted until 1118.
+When Lucca became a Comune a second set of walls was built integrating the Roman old ones.
+During 1300, Lucca became bigger and they needed to better enclose and defend the city from the enemies.
+So they decided to build a third set of walls.
 Instead, the wonderful fascinating huge walls we see today are of Renaissance origin.
-The construction began on 1504 after more than hundred years.
+The construction began in 1504 after more than a hundred years.

 It was very interesting to listen to the differences between the Medieval and Renaissance walls.
-I have never thought that could be a difference between them.
-The way of making war changed at the end of 1400 beginning of 1500, with the invention of the gunpowder.
-Earlier, walls needed to be very high (and not too much wide) to prevent any attempt of climbing and to neutralize the use of bows and arrows.
-If you are a fan of Game of Thrones, imagine the Wall of Winterfell that, instead of being made of ice, was made of stones.
-Differently, with the use of cannons in war, castles and cities needed larger but not very high walls, made in bricks and filled with soil, to resist against the cannon shots.
+I never thought that could be a difference between them.
+The way of making war changed at the end of 1400 beginning of 1500, with the invention of gunpowder.
+Earlier, walls had to be very high, and not too much wide.
+They needed to prevent any attempt at climbing and to neutralize the use of bows and arrows.

 The tour of the Walls of Lucca and its underground

-First of all, we have to clarify that only bastions have undergrounds, while the straight walls are full because they needed to resist to the cannon shots.
-So, the walking tour of the underground brought us along an itinerary passing on top of the walls and inside the bastions of San Paolino, Santa Croce, and San Martino.
+First of all, we have to clarify that only bastions have undergrounds.
+While the straight walls are full because they needed to resist to the cannon shots.
+Thus, the walking tour of the underground led us along an itinerary that passed over the walls and inside the bastions of San Paolino, Santa Croce, and San Martino.

 The bastion of San Paolino

-The first stop of the tour was in front of the old building of the Ex Manifattura Tabacchi, an old factory of tobacco operating from the middle of 19th century that now moved out of the city.
-Then we proceeded to the first bastion of San Paolino that was recently renovated preserving the original structure.
-Today the underground houses special events and exhibits (if the humidity level is not too high), and there is also an exit path to get out from the walls.
-Along the corridor, it was still possible (at the time of the visit) to admire two artworks made on paper and wood from the last event called Cartasia that every two years takes place in town.
+The first stop of the tour was in front of the old building of the Ex Manifattura Tabacchi, an old factory of tobacco operating since the middle of the 19th century that now moved out of the city.
+Then, we proceeded to the first bastion of San Paolino which has been recently renovated preserving the original structure.
+Today the underground houses special events and exhibits (if the humidity level is not too high), and there is also an exit path to get out of the walls.
+Along the corridor, it was still possible (at the time of the visit) to admire two artworks made on paper and wood from the last event called Cartasia every two years takes place in town.

 The bastion of San Donato

-Differently from the others, the bastion of San Donato has not underground.
-It is situated between the Porta Sant Anna and Porta San Donato where we stopped listening to the tour guide that told us that this bastion has always been unsafe because built over a patch of swampy ground.
-Adjoined to the bastion there is an old barrack, the old horse stables and the ruins of the old walls further in.
+Different from the others, the bastion of San Donato has not underground.
+You find it between Porta Sant’ Anna and Porta San Donato.
+This bastion has always been unsafe because built over a patch of swampy ground.
+Adjoined to the bastion there is an old barrack, the old horse stables, and the ruins of the old walls further in.

 The bastion of Santa Croce